randy3k/R-Box/README.md

 ### License

-R-Box is licensed under the MIT License.
-Files under `bin` are included with their own licenses.
+R-Box is licensed under the MIT License. `AutoHotkeyU32.exe` under `bin` is included with its own licenses.